Two-thirds of Mexicans against decriminalizing marijuana: poll

 Last week, Mexico’s Supreme Court ruled to allow four plaintiffs to grow and smoke pot recreationally in a decision that could open the door to legalization.

-On Monday, Mexican President Enrique Pena Nieto said he was not personally in favor of legalization as he believed it could lead people to taking harder drugs.
-However, he asked the Interior Ministry to bring together specialists, including academics, doctors and sociologists, to debate the future of weed regulation.
+On Monday, Mexican President Enrique Peña Nieto said he was not personally in favor of legalization, but he asked the Interior Ministry to bring together specialists to debate the future of weed regulation.

+Interior Minister Miguel Angelo Osorio Chong said on Tuesday it was time to review policy on marijuana and that the government could give its support to new approaches that “avoid violence and which really benefit society on health matters.”

+Policymakers say that change in marijuana regulation could bring substantive relief to Mexico’s overcrowded prisons, where many inmates are doing time for minor drug-related offenses.

+A senator from Peña Nieto’s Institutional Revolutionary Party (PRI), Cristina Diaz, also proposed on Tuesday amending a health law to allow the use of medical marijuana for the treatment of illnesses such as epilepsy, multiple sclerosis or certain types of cancer.

-El Universal’s poll was the first nationwide survey on the debate published in a major newspaper since the Supreme Court decision, and was conducted between Nov.
+El Universal’s poll was the first nationwide survey on the debate published in a major newspaper since the Supreme Court decision; it was conducted from Nov.
 6-7.

 Well over 100,000 people have died in drug-related violence in Mexico since 2007.
 Some people think marijuana legalization in Mexico and the United States could eventually lead cartels to stop selling the drug.